To Scroll or Click? How to Choose Your Website's Navigation

 So to reiterate, use best practices (write scannable content) and specific goals (i.e., reaching your target personas), along with the SEO ideas in this post, to build a website that keeps visitors engaged and helps you rank higher on various search engines.
 Remember, every page can be different.
 You might have many product/service pages that are short and scannable complemented by one to two longer pillar pages with concepts critical to the problems your website and products solve.
 Generally speaking, each page should serve its critical importance of giving the user what they need and when they need it without tossing in excessive jargon and fluff.

-If you have additional questions or comments on this subject, feel free to leave a comment.
+If you have additional questions or comments on this subject, let us know by tweeting us at @smartbugmedia.
 Let’s continue the conversation!